-In her essay "Humphrey and Bogey," Louise Brooks wrote that more than any other role that Humphrey Bogart played, it was the role of Dixon Steele in this movie that came closest to the real Bogart she knew.
+In her essay "Humphrey and Bogey", Louise Brooks wrote that more than any other role that Humphrey Bogart played, it was the role of Dixon Steele in this movie that came closest to the real Bogart she knew.

 Lauren Bacall and Ginger Rogers were considered for the role of Laurel Gray.
-Bogart naturally wanted his wife to play opposite him, but Warner Bros. refused to release her from her contract.
+Bogart naturally wanted his wife to play opposite him, but Warner Brothers refused to release her from her contract.
 Rogers was reportedly the producers' first choice, but Nicholas Ray convinced them that his own wife, Gloria Grahame, would be the right choice for the role.

 There is a moment in the trailer for the film that doesn't appear in the final cut.
 As Laurel is talking to the detective at the end of the film, Dix starts to leave.
-In the "lost moment," Laurel calls out Dix's name and they have one last embrace on the steps before he descends.
+In the "lost moment", Laurel calls out Dix's name and they have one last embrace on the steps before he descends.

 The trivia items below may give away important plot points.